Differential Equations as Fixpoints and Games: Introduction

 \subsubsection{Outline}

 In \Cref{sec:logics}, general expressive power and (proof-theoretic) equivalence between logics is introduced.
 The extension of first-order primitives with \gamesymbol{s} for state change and the first-order extensions of game logic and the \(\mu\)-calculus are introduced in \Cref{sec:glandmu}. \Cref{sec:proofcalc} introduces proof calculi for these logics and the equiexpressiveness and equivalence of \fogls and \folmus are established in \Cref{sec:equiexpressivenessandequivalence}. \Differentialgamelogic is introduced as an interpreted version of game logic and a fixpoint axiomatization of ODEs is presented in \Cref{sec:diffequationsasfixpoints}.
+This is applied in \Cref{sec:completionforrobust} to prove completeness and decidability for robust safety and reachability properties.
 Finally, completeness of \dGL with rational-time ODEs relative to the base logic is proved in \Cref{sec:relcompleteness}. \Cref{sec:relwork} discusses related work.